UncertainLab/Enlsip.jl/README.md

 Solving a problem with Enlsip is organized in two steps.

-First, you need to define to create a model of your problem with the `EnlsipModel` structure.
+First, you need to define to create a model of your problem with the `CNLSModel` structure.

 ### Creating a model

-An object of type `EnlsipModel` can be created using a constructor, whose arguments are the following:
+An object of type `CNLSModel` can be created using a constructor, whose arguments are the following:

 * `residuals` : function that computes the vector of residuals